 There are a variety of factors to consider when determining groups and their presentation:

-Names.
+- Names.
 Good group names explain the purpose of their commands.
 If your group names don't, reconsider the name or the grouping.
+If you can't determine a meaningful, descriptive name, it is probably because the group isn't well designed.

 In this example, the Font and Paragraph groups are more noticeable than the Clipboard group, because they are what the eye sees first when moving up from the document.